-The ECal could not have been designed and built without the participation of the skilled technical staff at IPNO (Orsay), INFN (Genova and Roma) and Jefferson Lab.
+The ECal could not have been designed and built without the participation of the skilled technical staff at IPNO (Orsay), INFN (Cagliari, Catania, Genova, Roma Tor Vergata and Torino) and Jefferson Lab.
 The whole HPS collaboration participated in its commissioning and operation during the runs, and numerous discussions within the collaboration helped to refine the analyses described in this article.
 The Jefferson Lab accelerator crew is thanked for delivering a well tuned beam extremely close to our detection system.
-This work was partly supported by a grant from the French National Research Agency (ANR-13-JS05-0001), by a Sesame project HPS@JLab funded by the French region Ile-de-France, by...
-One of us (M. Garçon) acknowledges support from Jefferson Lab during the assembly and commissioning of ECal
+We also acknowledge the editing help of Norman A. Graf.
+This work was supported by a grant from the French National Research Agency (ANR-13-JS05-0001), by a Sesame project HPS@JLab funded by the French region Ile-de-France, by the Italian Istituto Nazionale di Fisica Nucleare and by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under grant DE-FG02-96ER40960 and contract DE-AC05-06OR23177.